PlaceDE-Official/placebot-cogs/administration/sudo/documentation.md

 ## Maintenance Commands

 !!! note
-    These commands do not necessarily have to be executed with the `.sudo` command.
-Theoretically, the required permission levels can be changed to any other permission level, so that users who are not allowed to execute the `.sudo` command can also use these maintenance commands.
+    These commands do necessarily have to be executed with the `.sudo` command.
+But theoretically, the required permission levels can be changed to any other permission level, so that users who are not allowed to execute the `.sudo` command alone can also use these maintenance commands.
 However, it is recommended to only allow trusted users to use these commands.

 ### `clear_cache`